 Standard economic theory postulates that individual decisions are the product of perfectly rational and purely self-interested agents.
 A substantial body of literature documents that these assumptions are often inaccurate, and that individuals display systematic departures from this paradigm.
-For example, agents face limitations in their ability to process all the relevant information and they are sensitive to the way this information is framed.
-They evaluate outcomes relative to a reference point and they sometimes take actions which are not in their long-run interest.
-Moreover, they tend to be more willing to contribute to public goods than the standard paradigm suggests.
+For example, agents face limitations in their ability to process all the relevant information and they are sensitive to the way this information is framed; they evaluate outcomes relative to a reference point and they sometimes take actions which are not in their long-run interest; they tend to be more willing to contribute to public goods than the standard paradigm suggests, and their behavior may be sensitive to others' behavior.

 In this course, we discuss some of the most active lines of research aimed at incorporating these "biases" into alternative models of decision-making and strategic interactions.
-The main goal is to introduce you to a set of theoretical models, but also to present and discuss some evidence on individual departures from the standard economic paradigm and discuss how these behaviors affect strategic and market interactions and may inform policy design.
+The main goal is to introduce you to a set of theoretical models, but also to present and discuss some evidence on individual departures from the standard economic paradigm and examine how these behaviors affect strategic and market interactions and may inform policy design.

 The course is intended to stimulate critical thinking about the fundamental building blocks of economic theory and provide some avenues to enrich them.
-Our ultimate goal is to introduce participants to a set of questions and tools to enable them to start their own journey into (behavioral) economics research.
+Our ultimate goal is to introduce participants to a set of questions and tools to enable them to start their own journey into economics research, be it in behavioral economics or in another field.